 - Snacks and water

-3. Use Adequate Sunscreen and Reapply!
+3. Use Adequate Sunscreen and Re-apply!

 4. Make Sure Baby Doesn’t Get Cold

-Keep your pool or water sessions short to start with—10 or 15 minutes at most—before popping them out and drying them off with a hooded towel, so they stay cosy and warm.
-Having more than one swim diaper ensures that you can stay at the seaside all day and keep baby warm and dry too.
+Keep your pool or water sessions short to start with—10 or 15 minutes at most—before popping them out and drying them off with a hooded towel, so they stay cozy and warm.
+Having more than one swim diaper ensures you can stay at the seaside all day and keep baby warm and dry too.